 - Individuals who have traveled out of state recently may also be required to test more frequently.
 Please review the travel guidance and return restrictions.

-Since you do not schedule appointments, we recommend setting up a reminder in your calendar to make sure you’re retesting.
+We recommend setting up a reminder in your calendar to make sure you’re retesting.
 The number of tests you take may vary from week to week, depending on your onsite schedule.
 Do not come to Broad solely to retest; please retest the next day you do come in.

 After receiving a negative result from your initial test, for recurring tests you do not have to wait for your results to be returned.
 You can get tested and work onsite that same day.
 Testing is but one plank of our onsite health and safety plan, along with requiring the health and risk questionnaire, physical distancing, wearing surgical masks, reduced density, hygiene and cleaning, and a culture of safety.